iamdanielgreen/we-ll_build_a_ladder/process/level-ideas.md

 One player is a pot plant, the other is the sun.
 The two must line up, at which point the sun will shine light on the plant.
 At this point, the players win/the level is solved.
 - Holding Hands: With both players pressing the Hands input, the plant will grow taller as the light shines on them.

+#### "We'll Take The Win"

+**(05/08/2025, 08:43)** The two players stand on a dias/medal podium (what's the actual word for this?).
+One is in second place, the other in third.
+To solve the level, both players have to stand on the first place position.
+- DESIGN NOTE: One of the players is a weightlifter, who is perpetually holding a set of barbells.

+**(18:07)** You've thought this a lot over the course of the day, but this is essentially a retooling of "prototype01"